 Scissortail Rasbora Tank Mates

-They are also compatible with most plants.
-They will not eat plants, and they will help to keep the aquarium clean.
+They are also compatible with most aquatic plants.
+Scissortail Rasboras will not eat plants, and their active swimming helps distribute nutrients throughout the water column, benefiting planted aquariums.

 Scissortail Rasbora Fish To Avoid